-A short-term mission can make a big difference: to a community and to the missionary themselves.
-Abi had wanted to serve God in The Gambia for a while, and a short-term mission with WEC gave her exactly the opportunity she wanted.
+A short-term cross-cultural experience can make a big difference: to a community and to the missionary themselves.
+Abi had wanted to serve God in The Gambia for a while, and a short-term placement with WEC gave her exactly the opportunity she wanted.

 My parents were WEC missionaries in The Gambia for over 15 years, so this mission trip was an opportunity for me to go home.
 Since leaving as a teenager in 2011, I’d wanted to return and, after finishing teacher training and getting some teaching experience, I thought it was a good time to go back.
 During my visit, I served at a private christian primary school, run by the Evangelical Church of The Gambia.